Real-Time Sync: From HTTP to Reactive Backends

 Shopping ListBought milk twiceAutomatically synchronised

-1. You open the app and see the shared shopping list
+1. You open the app and see the shared shopping list.

-3. Your partner crosses off "milk": The server automatically sends you the change
+3. Your partner crosses off "milk": the server pushes the change to you automatically.

 Convex: A Practical Example